for Cure Parkinson's,

 Art works for Cure3 were all available to purchase exclusively online at www.cure3.co.uk and with Christmas in mind, there are still a handful of beautiful and unique artworks available to buy at prices ranging from under £1,000 - £25,000.
 Each specially commissioned work has been created using a bespoke, Perspex box 20cmᶟ with the artists using the cube in an incredible variety of ways; including frame, support, plinth and vitrine.

-Tom lived an inspirational life with Parkinson’s, devoted to the cause of CPT.
+Tom lived an inspirational life with Parkinson’s, devoted to the cause of CP.
 He was passionate about the Cure3 project from the beginning and it was Tom’s description of living with Parkinson’s as feeling like being ‘boxed in’ that inspired Artwise with the concept from which Cure3 was borne.
 Tom passed away on May 31st, 2017 and Cure3 2018 is dedicated to his memory and incredible achievements.

 Cure3 is devised by Susie Allen and Laura Culpan from Artwise, the dynamic curatorial team behind the original RCA Secret postcard project.
 Cure3 has established itself as a critical and commercial success, securing plaudits from a host of international media including SKY News, F.T, How To Spend It, The Evening Standard, The Sunday Times, The Observer Magazine, The Telegraph, The Art Newspaper, Wallpaper* and World of Interiors – as well as raising significant funds for the ongoing work of CPT.

-By Supporting Cure3 we can back the essential work carried out by The Cure Parkinson’s Trust and continue the legacy of Tom Isaacs with his aim of consigning Parkinson’s to a disease of the past.
+By Supporting Cure3 we can back the essential work carried out by Cure Parkinson’s and continue the legacy of Tom Isaacs with his aim of consigning Parkinson’s to a disease of the past.

 “Tom’s passion, determination and hard-work on behalf of everyone living with Parkinson’s were the hallmark of his life – and will be his continuing legacy.”